 So go for a run, a yoga class, a bike ride.
 At the very least, take a quick walk outside and see the sky.
 Really – close your eyes and breathe in, facing the sky.
 Take it all in, and fill yourself with gratitude.
 You are alive.

-You will feel exhausted after one of these episodes - try to get some rest.
+You will feel exhausted after one of these episodes - journal about your experience and then try to get some rest.
 Smile.
 Give yourself a little pat on the back.
 You made it through.

 Like a muscle in your body, recovery is - in a way - also a “muscle”.
 The more you use it, the stronger it gets.